Why Passivation is Necessary and How Can It Benefit Your Company

 Storage of the passivated parts should be done in such a manner to not allow damage to occur.
 This can be accomplished by using a container that will not allow contact from foreign objects.

-Precision Fabrication & Cleaning is Here to Help
+Precision Fabricating & Cleaning is Here to Help

 Are the benefits of passivation appealing to you and your company?
 PFC is here to help!
 With knowledgeable and experienced staff, class 7 cleanroom and class 5 workstations, and time-sensitive turnarounds, we're here to say.
 Passivation is much more than a cosmetic procedure.
 There are many real-world benefits to passivation-based precision cleaning, and we would even consider it necessary.
 Act sooner than later, and it could save you thousands of dollars.